 To support this common case, we offer a way to express whether you are incrementing (or decrementing) the value, giving enough hints so the merge can reach the correct result.
 You have the choice to update the entire value or edit it in a way that conveys more meaning, allowing you to get more precise control of the conflict resolution.

-App Services interprets the value of a string as a whole and does not merge conflicts on a per-character basis.
-For example, this means that if a character or substring is inserted or deleted within a string, App Services will treat this as a replacement of the entire value of the string.
+Device Sync interprets the value of a string as a whole and does not merge conflicts on a per-character basis.
+For example, this means that if a character or substring is inserted or deleted within a string, Device Sync will treat this as a replacement of the entire value of the string.

 Generally speaking, the conflict resolution of Device Sync should work for most purposes, and you should not need to customize it.
 That said, the typical way to do custom conflict resolution is to change a property type from string to list.
 Each side can then add its updates to the list and apply any conflict resolution rules it wants directly in the data model.
 You can use this technique to implement max, min, first write wins, last write wins, or any other kind of resolution you can think of.

 Device Sync implements a conflict resolution system to allow multiple offline writers to write simultaneously and still eventually converge on the same result.